lelong71/flashcard-app/utils/README.md

 ## Output

-Both tools generate JSON files that are compatible with the React flashcard app located in the `src/` directory.
+Both tools generate JSON files that are compatible with the React Cait's flashcard app located in the `src/` directory.